World War II: Refugees

 Definition

 A refugee is traditionally seen as an individuasl who flees his home to escape conflict, persecution or natural disaster.
-NAZI, Soviet, and other regimes persecuted people on the basis of race, religion, nationality, social class, and political orientation.
-This concept does not, however, even befin to cover the World War II problem.
-A term adopted which is more comprehensive id displsaced persons.
+NAZI, Soviet, and other regimes persecuted people on the basis of race, religion, nationality, social class, political orientation, and other reasons.
+This traditional concept does not, however, even begin to cover the World War II problem.
+A term adopted which is more comprehensive is displsaced persons.
 This includes the people confined in concebntation camps, labor camps, and POW camps.
-And ther were large numbers of people evavuated from the cities as aesult of the bombing.
-All of these groups have to be considered to fully understand the World War II refugee problem.
+It thus seems to fit the World War II crisis berter than refugee.
+And ther were large numbers of people evavuated from the cities as a result of the bombing.
+All of these groups have to be considered to fully understand the World War II situation.

 Regions